rameshkunwar/ramesh-blog/content/posts/003-asp-react-template-js/index.md

 Substitute View of MVC or build front-end of Web API 2 with React JS.
 This template bundles, splits, minifies & injects scripts & styles on \_Layout.cshtml file dynamically at build time.

+>>> ## The template has been updated with Webpack 5 & React 17.
+Read [here](https://kunwar.dk/posts/updated-asp-dot-net-mvc-react-15-webpack-5-template/)

 Visual Studio 2019 comes with React JS template but only for .Net Core.
 For the .Net Framework-based projects, two of the many possible things can be done (consuming third-party API is not considered in this blog as it will be pure React app).

 An ideal application would be the first choice; however, it has its constraints.
 Some of the constraints could be: